igemsoftware/UT_Tokyo_2012/PastProject_Search/README_PastProjectSearch .txt

 You need to feed Past Project data to elasticsearch in order to perform search using it.
-To do this, just execute:
+To do this, first you need to edit the es.py.
+In the top part of the es.py, you can find that ÅgYEAR='2007'Åh is written.
+You need to change the value of YEAR as the data you want to feed.
+Then execute:

-$ python data_feeder/feeder.py
+$ python es.py

-Note that "feeder.py" depends on the following packages: pyes, wikimarkup
+Note that "es.py" depends on the following packages: pyes, wikimarkup

-Install them using easy_install or pip before running "feeder.py".
+Install them using easy_install or pip before running "es.py".